 Some recreational users crush prescription painkillers and then ingest them in order to bypass the time-release function of the medications.
 This provides a somewhat immediate, and sometimes deadly, high.

 When overdosed, prescription painkillers can cause a significant decrease in lung function and death.
 They can also be lethal when they’re combined with other prescribed or over-the-counter drugs.
 High-profile deaths include actor Heath Ledger, who died from a lethal combination of oxycodone, hydrocodone, diazepam, temazepam, alprazolam and doxylamine.

 Teenagers are increasingly experimenting with drugs commonly found in their parents’ medicine cabinets.
 According to the Healthy Youth Survey, 12 percent of 12th graders used prescription pain medications to get high in the past 30 days.
 The same survey also shows that an alarming number of younger kids experiment with these drugs.
 That's why it's critical to learn how to properly safeguard and dispose of your medications.

 The Office of National Drug Control Policy reports that more than 47 percent of teens get prescription drugs from their friends for free.
 About 10 percent buy them from their friends, and another 10 percent take them from friends without asking.

-Attorney General McKenna uses funds from consumer protection settlements with drug manufacturers—including the makers of OxyContin— to provide grants to promote drug abuse prevention and prescription drug safety.
+The Attorney General's Office uses funds from consumer protection settlements with drug manufacturers—including the makers of OxyContin— to provide grants to promote drug abuse prevention and prescription drug safety.
 To date those grants have totaled more than $2.7 million and include: